Do Go On - 425 - The WWI Christmas Truce

 My God.

-I can't believe how cool Dave is.
 I took to take that in the positive sense.
-Yeah, yeah.

-I would make the argument that if someone's
+I would make the argument that if someone's listened to you for that,

-And that's the fundamental difference between you and I.
+and that's the fundamental difference between you and I

-Which I just won't got us all hats and this one, uh,
+which I just went and got us all hats and this one her head's too big for it

-Yeah, if it fits, you will be my friend.
+you will be my bride.

 That went on so easily.